 Top 8 SEO Mistakes Brands Make During a Website Redesign

-As a SEO-first digital shop, we have a laundry list of items to complete before launching a site, but in reality, not all our wish-list items are feasible within every client’s budget.
+As a SEO-first web design agency in Iowa, we have a laundry list of items to complete before launching a site, but in reality, not all our wish-list items are feasible within every client’s budget.
 As you review a website budget and timeline, carefully weigh your options about must-haves and cutting costs.

 Content-based SEO Mistake 1: Not Transferring Blogs, Articles or White Papers to the New Site.

 Some companies have been taking advantage of content marketing for years now, which makes transferring all those articles a daunting task.
 While traffic to the blogs might not be high, you need to check the SEO value of the pages.
 If these pages have words and phrases that you’re ranking for, not including them on the new site could be detrimental to the overall number of keywords you’re ranking for.
 When a company reduces the number of keywords its site ranks for, it also lowers the potential for organic traffic.

 What is a Ranking Keyword?

 When search engines decide that your web page is a relevant and valuable resource for a question or topic being searched for, they will include it in the results you see on the page.
 That means your page now has a ranked keyword for the question or topic being searched for.
 It might be ranked 34 or 55, but once it’s ranked, you can move it up in the results if you choose to optimize the site for it.